mackron/dr_libs/README.md

  - Supports shortened, transparent paths by automatically scanning for supported archives.
 The path "my/package.zip/file.txt" can be shortened to "my/file.txt", for example.
  - Fully recursive.
 A path such as "pack1.zip/pack2.zip/file.txt" should work just fine.
- - Easily supports custom package formats - just implement the relevant callbacks.
-See the "extras" folder for examples.
+ - Easily supports custom package formats.
+Look at the implementations of Zip archives for an example.
  - No compulsory dependencies except for the C standard library.
     - Optionally depends on miniz.c which is included in easy_vfs' source tree and released under the same licence.
-This is required for ZIP archive support.
+This is required for Zip archive support.
-	- Optionally depends on easy_path which is used to strip away some duplicate code if your project happens to already use it (such as my projects).
+	- Optionally depends on easy_path which is used to strip away some duplicate code if your project happens to already use it.

 Limitations:
- - When a file contained within a ZIP file is opened, the entire uncompressed data is loaded onto the heap.
+ - When a file contained within a Zip file is opened, the entire uncompressed data is loaded onto the heap.
 Keep this in mind when working with large files.
- - ZIP archives are read-only at the moment.
+ - Zip, PAK and Wavefront MTL archives are read-only at the moment.

 ## How to use it